Franck Kessié: Al-Ahli

 On 9 August 2023, Kessié joined Saudi Pro League club Al-Ahli in a €12.5m deal.
 He scored his first goal for the club in a 1–0 win over Al-Okhdood on 24 August.
 Kessié also scored another winning goal in a 1–0 win over Al-Khaleej on 29 December.

 During the 2024–25 AFC Champions League Elite on 16 September 2024, Kessié scored the only goal in the match against Iranian club Persepolis to secured the 3 points for Al-Ahli.
 In the final match held in Jeddah on 3 May 2025, he won the competition, after previously scoring a goal in the 42nd minute when defeating the Japanese representative, Kawasaki Frontale.
+In the following season, he was named the Most Valuable Player in the 2025–26 AFC Champions League Elite as his club secured a 1–0 extra-time victory over Machida Zelvia in the final.
+He departed the club at the conclusion of the 2025–26 season.

+Return to Atalanta

+On 29 August 2026, Kessié rejoined Serie A club Atalanta, signing a multi-year contract as a free agent.

 International career

 Youth

 Kessié represented Ivory Coast at under-17 and under-20 levels, appearing in the 2013 FIFA U-17 World Cup and 2015 Toulon Tournament.
 During the former tournament, the Royal Moroccan Football Federation submitted a complaint to FIFA claiming that Kessié was aged 22 and not 16; FIFA later denied that claim.